 Measuring the Power of a Solar Panel

-We said previously that the output power of a solar panel depends on the electrical load connected to it.
-This load can vary from an infinite resistance to a zero resistance value producing an open-circuit voltage, VOC and a short-circuit current, ISC respectively.
-Then we want to find a resistive value somewhere inbetween.
-As the theoretical maximum power is 132 watts and the maximum open-circuit voltage is 22.4 volts, if we assumed a wattage of 150 watts and a voltage of 25 volts, this would give us a resistive value of 6 Ohms, (150/25).
+We said previously that the output power of a solar panel mainly depends on the electrical load connected to it.
+This load can vary from an infinite resistance, (∞Ω) to a zero resistance, (0Ω) value thus producing an open-circuit voltage, VOC at one end and a short-circuit current, ISC respectively, at the other.
+Then we need to be able to find an external resistive value somewhere inbetween these two extremes.

-There are many ways to achieve this 6 Ohm value using fixed value resistors, to variable resistors to rheostats, the option used would depend on what’s available and budget, as power resistors can be expensive.
-In the example given the load will be a Rheostat giving us a fully variable resistance between a minmum value of zero Ohms (0Ω) and a maximum value of 6Ω.
+There are many ways to achieve this 6 Ohm value using fixed value resistors, to variable resistors, to rheostats.
+The option used would depend on what’s available and budget, as large power resistors can be expensive.
+In the example given, the load resistance will be achieved using a Rheostat, thus giving us a fully variable resistance between a minmum value of zero Ohms (0Ω) and the maximum value of 6Ω.
 We know that our solar panel has a manufacturers rating of 100 watts, so this would be the minimum power rating of our rheostat.

 To measure the voltage across the terminals of the PV panel we would require a voltmeter.
 This could be a digital or analogue multimeter or a simple voltmeter but must have a scale high enough to read the panels open-circuit voltage (VOC).
 The type used would depend on what’s available and budget.